 Cizmar is a member of the advisory board for SDA’s Institute for Theatre and Social Change.
 She is involved in a number of theatre actions, including Warrior Bards (an Arts in Action project dedicated to using ancient Greek tragedies to help veterans tell the stories of the challenges they face coming home from military service); 45’s 24, a ProtestPlays.com project dealing with sexual assault; and Climate Change Theatre Action, an international event where 50 playwrights from 20 countries, presented in 20 nations, spur action to address climate change issues.
 In alignment with the global CCTA, she produced a Visions & Voices event, CCTA LA – At the Intersection, which tackled the specific environmental justice issues unique to Los Angeles.
 It was presented at the Natural History Museum of Los Angeles County in November 2019 and featured short pieces by socially conscious female writers from Los Angeles including Cizmar’s own micro-opera A Hole in the Sky.

-Cizmar founded the Deep Map Theatre Project, which allows her undergraduate playwrights the opportunity to write and perform pop-up plays about current events issues in a street-theatre style.
-She is a winner of a Mellon Mentoring Award for Mentoring Undergraduates at USC, and she has produced two events for USC Visions and Voices: The Arts and Humanities Initiative.
+She is a winner of a Mellon Mentoring Award for Mentoring Undergraduates at USC and has produced multiple events for USC Visions and Voices: The Arts and Humanities Initiative.
+She is also a member of the Playwrights Lab at Antaeus Theatre.
 For more information, visit www.paulacizmar.net.